apache/druid/docs/design/coordinator.md

 A set of segments need compaction if all conditions below are satisfied.

 1) Total size of segments in the time chunk is smaller than or equal to the configured `inputSegmentSizeBytes`.
-2) Segments have never been compacted yet or compaction spec has been updated since the last compaction, especially `maxRowsPerSegment`, `maxTotalRows`, and `indexSpec`.
+2) Segments have never been compacted yet or compaction spec has been updated since the last compaction, especially `maxTotalRows`, and `indexSpec`.

 Here are some details with an example.
 Suppose we have two dataSources (`foo`, `bar`) as seen below: